 - Evaluation of model uncertainty representations

-ECMWF is seeking input and recommendations from the workshop participants regarding future work on these topics and especially encourages contributions describing research and development for improving model uncertainty representations in operational convection permitting ensembles.
+ECMWF sought input and recommendations from the workshop participants regarding future work on these topics and especially encouraged contributions describing research and development for improving model uncertainty representations in operational convection permitting ensembles.

-The workshop will take place at the ECMWF Headquarters in Reading, 9-12 May 2022, and it will adopt a hybrid format with online and physical participation.
-The workshop registration will open at the end of October 2021.
+The workshop took place at the ECMWF Headquarters in Reading, 9-12 May 2022, and adopted a hybrid format with online and physical participation.